 ERC-223

-Although extremely commonly used, the ERC-20 token standard has glaring issues that render it less than ideal at times.
-For example, when users accidentally send funds to the wrong address, they have no way to recover them.
+Though functionally identical to ERC-20, the ERC-223 token standard has improvements that solve the latter token standard’s issues, as all transactions are powered by automated smart contracts.
+Although commonly used, the ERC-20 token standard has glaring issues that render it less than ideal at times; for example, when users accidentally send funds to the wrong address, they have no way to recover them.
 This is not the case with ERC-223, as users get their assets back if they send them to incompatible smart contracts.

-The ERC-223 token standard allows transactions to flow seamlessly, as they are all powered by automated smart contracts.
 ERC-223’s rulesets ensure that the destination for a user’s assets is a compatible smart contract, with an encoded fallback function where funds are automatically returned to the sender’s account if they accidentally send it to an incompatible smart contract.
 Once that happens, tokens can then be transferred to the right smart contract.

 Key Takeaway